Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

     - Georgi (XCM Eng): @Ghz (Telegram)
     - Shumo (Co-founder, Tech.): @xstec (Telegram)

+## Open communication channel

+- Ideally we should create a channel for direct messaging between or teams.
+- We can communicate on Discord, Element or Telegram.
+- Please fill out this [form](https://forms.gle/SPitZjuiir6fVkrn8) and someone from our team will contact you to setup the chat room.

 ## Local XCM Integration

 - As a first step we insist that both teams first run all tests on a local network.